 The default decode failure handler also has the option to return a 400 Bad Request, instead of a no-match (ultimately leading to a 404 Not Found), when the "shape" of the path matches (that is, the number of segments in the request and endpoint's paths are the same), but when decoding some part of the path ends in an error.
+See the badRequestOnPathErrorIfPathShapeMatches in ServerDefaults.

-Finally, you can provide custom error messages for validation errors.
-By default, these messages are appended to the decode failure message (see the validationErrorToMessage method in ServerDefaults).
+Finally, you can provide custom error messages for validation errors (which optionally describe what failed) and failure errors (which describe the source of the error).